dgric/which-key.nvim/README.md

 ![image](https://user-images.githubusercontent.com/292349/116439438-669f8d00-a804-11eb-9b5b-c7122bd9acac.png)

+## Fork
+Personal fork that applies some patches until they are applied upstream.

 ## ✨ Features

 - for Neovim 0.7 and higher, it uses the `desc` attributes of your mappings as the default label